 Dose for the child= age in year/ 20 x adult dose

-The formula is used for calculating the doses for children in between 4 to 20 years of age.
-This formula is considered better because it is easier and quick to calculate the dose.
+The formula is used for calculating the doses for children between 4 to 20 years of age.
+This formula is considered better because it is easier and quicker to calculate the dose.

 Dose for the child= child weights in kg/70 x adult dose

 - DOSES PROPORTIONATE TO SURFACE AREA.

 The calculation of child dose according to surface area is more satisfactory and appropriate rather than the method based on age.